Top 12 secure file-sharing tools for accountants

 If the worst case happens and you suffer a technical hitch or even a hack, it shouldn’t mean you lose your data altogether.
 Choose a cloud-based file-sharing tool that offers regular automatic backups as well as data recovery options.
 Version control is another important feature, allowing you to return to previous document versions at any time.

-Top 12 file-sharing tools for accountants
+The 12 best secure file-sharing tools for accountants

 With so many file-sharing tools to choose from, it can be difficult to know where to start.
 Don’t worry — we’ve got you covered!
-Read on to explore 12 of the best file-sharing tools on the market.
+Read on to explore 12 of the best secure file-sharing tools on the market.

 1. TaxDome